Gladiolus

 Gladiolus Species and Varietals

 The genus Gladiolus is a member of the plant family Iridaceae and includes around 300 species.
 Gladiolus is Latin for 'small sword' which is a reference to the plant's leaf shape.
-They grow best in zones 4-9 and 12-24, though this can vary somewhat depending on the species.
+These flowers grow best in zones 4-9 and 12-24, though this can vary somewhat depending on the species.
 For more information, see the descriptions below.
 To find your zone, click here: Zone Map.

 Baby Gladiolus These plants grow well in zones 4-9, 12-24 and H1, though can be grown in zones 2b and 3 if they are a particularly hardy cultivar.
 This is a group of hybrids that have flaring blossoms up to three inches across in short, loose spikes.
 They will flower in late spring in white, pink, red and lilac, sometimes marked with contrasting colors.
 They can form large clumps if allowed to stay in the ground season after season. |